marcmajcher/012023-Phase-4-flask-theater-company/05-Auth-pt1/Readme.md

-#  REST APIs with Flask Pt.
-2
+#  Authentication (Part 1)
 ## Learning Goals
-* Discuss the importance of authentication in web apps
+* Discuss the Importance of Authentication in Web Apps
-* Ensure students understand the difference between Identity Management (aka authentication) and Access Management (aka authorization)
+* Ensure Students Understand the Difference between Identity Management (Authentication) and Access Management (Authorization)
-* Discuss the relationship between cookies and sessions
+* Discuss the Relationship Between Cookies and Sessions
-* Demonstrate token-based authentication (identity management) using cookies and sessions
+* Demonstrate Token-Based Authentication (Identity Management) Using Cookies and Sessions